-As such, it makes sense to apply the original under makeup (layers well) or as a night cream, and use the gold during makeup free days to exploit that glow!
+As such, it makes sense to apply the original one under makeup (layers well) or as a night cream, and use the gold during makeup free days to exploit that glow!
 The glossy cream feels cooling immediately upon application.
-It’s slick in texture but not oily and dries down to a smooth non tacky/sticky/greasy finish.
+It’s slick in texture but not oily and dries down to a smooth finish lacking tackiness, stickiness and greasiness.
 Over applying can result in a longer lasting feeling of light oiliness on the surface.
 My normal to combination skin loves the consistency and application when just the right amount is used.
 Neither version of this cream resulted in any milia or irritation during the six week trial.

 Using any combination of the two creams twice daily has left the delicate skin around my eyes well hydrated, soft, supple and moisturised.
 This together with the antioxidant and collagen building content also promises delay in the onset of fine lines and the progression of existing ones.
 Such defense against aging is impossible to confirm or disprove without lab conditions plus more stringent and controlled testing.
 However, the formula and science certainly suggest this is a feasible long term outcome.